 Day 4 Siglufjordur/Hrisey

 By morning we reach the fjord town of Siglufjordur, once the hub of the global herring industry and now enjoying a rebirth in popularity.
 Learn about the golden age of herring at the award-winning Herring Era Museum located on the vibrant harbor-front.
-Later we set sail for Akureyri, Iceland’s lovable second largest city.
-If weather conditions allow, we visit Hrísey, the second largest island of Iceland.
-With only 153 inhabitants, the island is located in Eyjafjörður, about 35 kilometers north of Akureyri.
+In the early afternoon we head to Hrisey, the second largest island of Iceland.
+With only 153 inhabitants, the island is located in Eyjafjordur, about 22 miles (35 km) north of Akureyri.

-In the early morning hours we steam into Skjalfandi Bay and Husavik.
-Often called the “Whale watching capital” of Iceland, the town’s offshore waters are home to 15 different whale species, as well as dolphins and 30 variety of bird.
+Husavik is often called the “Whale watching capital” of Iceland, the town’s offshore waters are home to 15 different whale species, as well as dolphins and 30 varieties of birds.
+Watching these graceful ocean giants in their Arctic habitat is an unforgettable experience.

 Day 7 Seydisfjördur